LukeMorell1/SPX_Bot2.0/README.md

-Faster SPX_Bot that utilizes the cheerio package for scraping for imporved efficency.
-Used in a Discord server with over 30 active users.
+Faster SPX_Bot that utilizes the cheerio package for web scraping to improve efficency.
+Utilized in a Discord server with over 30 active users.